1 young duck

 The first thing was to thaw the duck.
 It would have taken days in the fridge, so I filled a large bowl with cold water and put the bird in it.
 It took 10 hours to thaw and in between the duck spent a night in the fridge, [not in water].
 Finally it thawed out and I could remove the neck and the giblet bag from the cavity.
 I cut off the fatty flaps on both ends and scraped out the congealed blood and the other nasties from inside.
 I slid my duck into clean water to rinse off the bits that stuck to it.
 I must have used half a roll of paper towels, but I got it completely dry inside and out.
 Then I went all over the bird and plucked out the feather stubs and the leftover feathers.
 I dabbed the duck with paper towel one more time and then poked the breast skin with a fork.

-I sprinkled it with Chef’s Salt inside and out [you could use ordinary salt] and rubbed it with dried marjoram.
+I sprinkled it with salt and rubbed it with dried marjoram.
 Then I left the duck sitting for 3 hours on the counter.

 I put a chopped onion, bell pepper, tomato and a couple of garlic cloves around it.
 I drizzled the top with olive oil and placed it in a preheated 325F oven.
 It slow roasted it for seven hours and—voilà!
 We had one delicious, crispy, succulent duck and 1 cup of clear duck fat.
 In conclusion,